-INTERCOLLEGIATE ATHLETICS '
+INTERCOLLEGIATE ATHLETICS

-Rules and regulations governing intercollegiate athletics at the College of Mines and Metallurgy are those effective in the Border Intercollegiate Athletic Conference.
+Rules and regulations governing intercollegiate athletics at the Texas Western College are those effective in the Border Intercollegiate Athletic Conference.
 These rules and additional rules governing freshman participation in athletics are published in a booklet issued by the Border Intercollegiate Athletic Conference.